helrond/clbsj.org/_posts/2020-07-16-scholar-activist-encounter-charo-ure-a-and-amy-dalton.md

-In this session, faith-rooted organizers Amy Dalton and Rosarion "Charo" Ureña will discuss their work within the immigrant rights movement, their seminary studies, and how their faith has evolved through their activist journey.Advance registration is required.
+In this session, faith-rooted organizers Amy Dalton and Rosarion "Charo" Ureña will discuss their work within the immigrant rights movement, their seminary studies, and how their faith has evolved through their activist journey.
+Advance registration is required.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZIsdu2gpzsiH9eqIbSgCokxhFlkCrTVJZW1" %}